Missouri Commercial Lending: Midwest Fundamentals, National Capital Access

 Bridge Loans

-Bridge capital for Missouri acquisitions and repositioning projects.
-Bridge loans are essential for value-add strategies in St. Louis and Kansas City's improving submarkets, where investors can acquire Class B and C assets at attractive cap rates, renovate, and push rents to market.
-Our bridge programs close in 10 to 21 days with terms from 6 to 36 months.
-Common use cases include multifamily renovations in Kansas City's Midtown and Westport neighborhoods, hotel repositioning in downtown St. Louis, and industrial conversions in the I-70 and I-44 corridors.
-Bridge financing also serves as acquisition capital for investors who need to close quickly on off-market deals.
+Bridge capital for acquisitions and value-add projects.
+St. Louis and Kansas City have many Class B and C assets at attractive cap rates that can be renovated and pushed to market rents.
+Close in 10 to 21 days with 6 to 36 month terms.
+Common deals include multifamily renovations in KC's Midtown and Westport, hotel repositioning downtown, and industrial conversions along I-70 and I-44.

 Construction Loans

-Construction financing for Missouri developers building multifamily, industrial, medical office, and mixed-use projects across the state's metro areas.
-Missouri's construction costs are significantly lower than coastal markets, which means projects can pencil at rent levels and sale prices that would be uneconomic in higher-cost states.
-Our construction lenders understand Missouri's labor market, seasonal weather impacts, and the permitting processes in St. Louis, Kansas City, and suburban jurisdictions.
-We handle projects from $1 million to $30 million+, including ground-up multifamily in Lee's Summit and Blue Springs, industrial buildings along the I-70 corridor, and medical office development in St. Louis County.
+Construction financing for multifamily, industrial, medical office, and mixed-use projects.
+Missouri's building costs are much lower than coastal markets, so projects work at rent levels that would not pencil elsewhere.
+We handle $1 million to $30 million+ projects including multifamily in Lee's Summit, industrial along I-70, and medical office in St. Louis County.

 Dscr Loans

-DSCR loans allow Missouri investors to qualify based on property rental income rather than personal tax returns, making them ideal for portfolio builders in a state where rental properties still generate strong cash-on-cash returns.
-Missouri's relatively low property values and healthy rental demand create favorable DSCR metrics for single-family rentals, duplexes, and small multifamily properties.
-Programs are available with minimum DSCR ratios starting at 1.0x, with better rates at 1.25x and above.
-Popular markets for DSCR financing include Kansas City's suburbs, St. Louis County, Springfield, and Columbia, where university-driven rental demand provides occupancy stability.
+DSCR loans let Missouri investors qualify on rental income instead of tax returns.
+Missouri's lower property values and strong rental demand create favorable DSCR numbers.
+Available for single-family, duplexes, and small multifamily.
+Minimum DSCR starts at 1.0x, with better rates at 1.25x+.
+Popular markets include KC suburbs, St. Louis County, Springfield, and Columbia.

 Equipment Financing